frontenddogma/css-optimization-basics/manuscript/production.md

 * general value shortening (`border: 0` instead of `border: none`, but also—these steps aren’t trivial—`font-family: arial, sans-serif` instead of `font-family: arial, helvetica, sans-serif`, because the fallback font is good practice, but Helvetica would never be used);
 * semicolons after the last declaration of each rule.

-As noted in the introductory section, these items can be covered by coding guidelines, but they’re also easy enough to automate and process just before pushing style sheets to production.
+As noted in the introductory section, these items can be covered by coding guidelines, but they’re also easy to automate and process just before pushing style sheets to production.

 ### Code Minimization

 In the last step, we minimized our CSS code in a way that doesn’t impair understanding.
 The next step is to remove all characters that aren’t needed for the style sheet to work.
 This makes it production-ready.

-Again, this is only presented as a separate step to illustrate that we can remove certain characters manually, but we can still work with our style sheets.
+Again, this is only presented as a separate step to illustrate that we can remove certain characters manually.
 The outcome of full code minimization makes working with style sheets rather cumbersome, if not practically impossible (note the minified style sheet below).

 We’re doing two things at this step: